mbabinski/pySigma-backend-insightidr/README.md

 # pySigma InsightIDR Backend

+**Note**: This repository is now archived.
+It was transfered to and should now be accessed from it's official home at [SigmaHQ](https://github.com/SigmaHQ/pySigma-backend-insightidr)!

 ## Overview
 This is the Rapid7 [InsightIDR](https://www.rapid7.com/products/insightidr/) backend for [pySigma](https://github.com/SigmaHQ/pySigma), capable of converting Sigma rules into [Log Entry Query Language (LEQL)](https://docs.rapid7.com/insightidr/use-a-search-language) queries compatible with the InsightIDR SIEM.
 It provides the package `sigma.backends.insight_idr` with the `InsightIDRBackend` class.
 Further, it contains the processing pipeline `sigma.pipelines.insight_idr`, which performs field mapping and error handling.